Textual criticism of the New Testament: Evaluations of text-types

 Most textual critics of the New Testament favor the Alexandrian text-type as the closest representative of the autographs for many reasons.
 One reason is that Alexandrian manuscripts are the oldest found; some of the earliest Church Fathers used readings found in the Alexandrian text.
 Another is that the Alexandrian readings are adjudged more often to be the ones that can best explain the origin of all the variant readings found in other text-types.

 Nevertheless, there are some dissenting voices to this consensus.
 A few textual critics, especially those in France, argue that the Western text-type, an old text from which the Vetus Latina or Old Latin versions of the New Testament are derived, is closer to the originals.

-In the United States, some critics have a dissenting view that prefers the Byzantine text-type, such as Maurice A. Robinson and William Grover Pierpont.
+In the United States, some critics have a dissenting view that prefers the Byzantine text-type, such as Maurice A. Robinson, Hodges and Farstad, and William Grover Pierpont.
 They assert that Egypt, almost alone, offers optimal climatic conditions favoring preservation of ancient manuscripts while, on the other hand, the papyri used in the east (Asia Minor and Greece) would not have survived due to the unfavourable climatic conditions.
 Thus, it is not surprising that ancient Biblical manuscripts that are found would come mostly from the Alexandrian geographical area and not from the Byzantine geographical area.

 The argument for the authoritative nature of the latter is that the much greater number of Byzantine manuscripts copied in later centuries, in detriment to the Alexandrian manuscripts, indicates a superior understanding by scribes of those being closer to the autographs.
 Eldon Jay Epp argued that the manuscripts circulated in the Roman world and many documents from other parts of the Roman Empire were found in Egypt since the late 19th century.

-The evidence of the papyri suggests that, in Egypt, at least, very different manuscript readings co-existed in the same area in the early Christian period.
-Thus, whereas the early 3rd century papyrus witnesses a text in Luke and John that is very close to that found a century later in the Codex Vaticanus, the nearly contemporary has a much freer text of John; with many unique variants; and others that are now considered distinctive to the Western and Byzantine text-types, albeit that the bulk of readings are Alexandrian.
+The nineteenth century beliefs of Westcott-Hort have been upended by evidence from papyri found in Egypt, some of which are older than the Alexandrian text-type codices.
+Some older papyri have different manuscript readings and text types, meaning that they co-existed in the same area in the early Christian period.
+Thus, whereas the early 3rd century papyrus witnesses a text in Luke and John that is very close to that found a century later in the Codex Vaticanus, the nearly contemporary has a much freer text of John with many unique variants and others that are now considered distinctive to the Western and Byzantine text-types, albeit that the bulk of readings are Alexandrian.
 Most modern text critics therefore do not regard any one text-type as deriving in direct succession from autograph manuscripts, but rather, as the fruit of local exercises to compile the best New Testament text from a manuscript tradition that already displayed wide variations.
+Due to this and other evidence, modern text critics no longer believe that the Alexandrian text predates the Byzantine, and so there is no longer a chronological superiority for either one.